 But you couldn't add parent layers before.
 If you do that the children are added in sort order.
 So reversing the sort order before selecting '0' should do what you want.

 I doubt that reversing back the default sort order would be a good thing as it'd also reverses the order of the sublevels in the layer tree, if there are more than 2 levels.

-#3 Updated by springmeyer - about 10 years ago
+#3 Updated by springmeyer - almost 11 years ago

 - Resolution set to wontfix